kodonnell/qoi/README.md

 - Add build/publish pipeline (inc. running tests) and wheels via `cibuildwheel`.
 - Create a `qoi` CLI
 - Add some benchmarks and compare with `qoi`
-- Why does `write` fail without a `.qoi` extension?
-If that's valid, raise a proper exception in Python so users know what's goin on.
 - Return the colorspace in read/decode.

 ## Discussion